wme7/ApproximateRiemannSolvers/README.md

 # Approximate Riemann Solvers
-This repo is my personal collection of Riemann solvers using MUSCL and WENO schemes written as short Matlab.
-They are now publicly available as I have moved to do research in another field of CFD.
+This repo is my personal collection of Riemann solvers using MUSCL and WENO schemes written as short Matlabs scripts.
+They are now publicly available as I've moved to  another field of CFD.
+All references can be found as comments inside the scripts.
 Any feed back on these snipets is always welcome.
-All references can be found as comments inside the scripts.
 Happy coding!

 Completed 1D solvers list:
 * MUSCL-Lax Friedrichs solver